pixelbrackets/composer-test-multiple-packages/composer-repo-with-zip-packages/README.md

+Note: Artifacts require a »version« property in the `composer.json` of the required packages!
+Make sure that these exist.

+    cd package-foo && composer config version 1.0.5 && zip -r ../acme-package-foo_1.0.5.zip *

 Add a relative path to the folder containing ZIP-files

     composer config repositories.foo '{"type": "artifact", "url": "../packages-as-zip-files/"}'

-Note: Artifacts require a »version« property in the `composer.json` of the required packages!

-    cd package-foo && composer config version 1.0.5 && zip -r ../acme-package-foo_1.0.5.zip *

-Require the package
+Require the package with a specific version

-    composer require acme/package-foo 1.0.5
+    composer require acme/package-foo:1.0.5 acme/package-bar:1.0.0

 Fetch packages